TUDelft-IN4303-2014/assignments/milestone1-editor/day3.md

     _.Imports (folded)

-To disable a folding rule defined elsewhere (e.g. in a generated file), add a `(disabled)` annotation:
+To disable a folding rule defined elsewhere (for example in a generated file), add a `(disabled)` annotation:

     Definition._ (disabled)